irlanrobson/irlanrobson.github.io/_posts/2015-11-09-keyboard-input-for-fixed-time-step-games.md

 ### The Key Buffer

-If you're running Windows┬«, you probably┬áknow that the pre-processed input events are pooled automatically by the O.S. into the Win32 API message queue.
+If you're running Windows, you probably know that the pre-processed input events are pooled automatically by the O.S. into the Win32 API message queue.
 It's mandatory to keep the event pooling in the same thread the window was created, but is not to keep the game running on another.
 In order to separate input processing from the game logic, we can let the message queue running on the main thread while the game simulation and rendering is on another.
 Here, for simplicity, we'll assume the rendering runs on the game-thread, so we won't need syncronization between game and rendering.

-Below there is an window procedure just to let us remember how does looks like processing keyboard events on Win32.
+Below there is an window procedure just to let us remember how does look like processing keyboard events using the Win32 API.

 {% highlight cpp %}